voxpupuli/puppet-openldap/README.md

 The default database to use during installation (Debian only).
 If you specify more than one database in the `databases` parameter, you have to specify which one will be used in the preseed file for package installation.

+####`ldap_ifs`
+Array of 'interface'/'interface:port' values to serve unsecured requests.
+Defaults to ['/'] which means all ifaces, port 389.
+Set to an empty array to disable interface.

+####`ldaps_ifs`
+Array of 'interface'/'interface:port' values to serve secured requests.
+Defaults to ['/'] which means all ifaces, port 636.
+Set to an empty array to disable interface.

+####`ldapi_ifs`
+Array of 'interface'/'interface:port' values to serve IPC requests.
+Defaults to ['/'].
+Set to an empty array to disable interface.

 ###Resource: openldap::server::access

 This resource allows you to manage OpenLDAP accesses to a database.